Meet our board

 Ms Brigg is currently National Planner – GP Training Workforce for the Royal Australian College of General Practitioners and was previously COO for a national network of skin cancer clinics.
 In the education sector she was Pro Vice-Chancellor International at Macquarie University in Sydney (2016-2021), Director International at Griffith University and General Manager of Education Queensland International.

-Ms Currie was most recently Chief Executive Officer of the Aboriginal and Torres Strait Islander Community Health Service (ATSICHS) Brisbane.
+Jody was most recently Chief Executive Officer of the Aboriginal and Torres Strait Islander Community Health Service (ATSICHS) Brisbane.
 She established ATSICHS Brisbane as a Nationally Registered Early Childhood Education provider, a Nationally Registered Housing Provider, and a Registered National Disability Insurance Scheme Provider.
-Ms Currie has expertise in stakeholder engagement and is currently a Non-Executive Director on several Boards including the Brisbane North Primary Health Care Network and Opera Queensland.

 Ms Davies specialises in operational risk and internal audit, having worked across a breadth of industries within both the private and public sectors.